 My favorite tools are the myo tape for measurements and just a plain old bathroom scale for weight.

 MyoTape: This particular measuring tape is great because it helps to maintain the same amount of pressure for each measurement making your outcome more reliable.

 Bathroom Scale: You don’t really need anything fancy in terms of a scale.
 A digital body weight scale is the perfect tool to use.
-Digital Body Weight Scale
+As we said above, if you’re going to use a scale, we HIGHLY recommend pairing it with measurements.
+The scale will only tell you how you’ve changed in terms of weight.
+It won’t tell you if you’ve gotten smaller due to body composition changes though.
+Because of this, we always recommend both.
+Body Weight Scale

 Hand Held Body Fat Monitor + MyoTape: If you’d rather not see a number on the scale (which is perfectly fine) and you’d rather just track body fat and/or measurements, the Omron hand held body fat monitor is a great choice.
 Pair it with measurements and you’ve got some solid information to go on and track.
 Like the Tanita, you’ll want to make sure you’re well hydrated and try to create same environment each time you take the measurement to ensure accurate information.
 Omron Hand Held Body Fat Monitor

 The Skulpt Scanner: The Skulpt device is a hand held device that can measure 24 different muscle groups and identify muscle imbalances and asymmetries to help you perform better.
 Get It Here

 It also measures body fat percentage.
 A few more features: